marema31/kamino/docs/template.md

 ## Template format

 For template, Kamino provides variables corresponding to the current datasource.
-To use a variable, the template should only contains `{{.MyVariable}}`.
+To use a variable, the template should only contains `{{.MyVariable}}`, for the NamedTags you should use {{ index .NamedTags "myKey"}}.
 Available variables are:

 Name        | Definition